RajuProbStat/myFunc/README.txt

-Supplementary information / reproducible research files for the manuscript
+ultsSupplementary information / reproducible research files for the manuscript
 Title: "Bootstrap Tests for Simultaneous Monotone Ordering of Effects in a Two-Way ANOVA"

 Authors: Raju Dey, Anjana Mondal and Somesh Kumar